HVHS-TECH/12comp-javascript-project-2025-Squawkykaka/README.md

 ---
 Things to do:
+- [x] make scoring system
-- [ ] make scoring system & save high score
+- [ ] save high score to database
 - [x] make it so when you fall off screen you die
 - [x] fix berry collider
 - [ ] make background more interesting
 - [ ] change game to use 15 second timer and winning shows you the score over that 15 seconds
+- [ ] make game look prettier, eg add textures to the player